 Evidence for Development has worked with the USAID Famine Early Warning Systems Network (FEWS NET 6) as part of the Chemonics consortium.
 FEWS NET is the world’s leading provider of food security analysis and early warning.
 EfD supported FEWS NET and partner staff to maximise the quality and value of livelihood information collected, to develop new analytical tools and to embed high-level skills among local staff and partners.
 These aims are closely aligned to Evidence for Development’s organisational objectives, and provided a welcome opportunity to work on a global scale.

-Evidence for Development co-founders Celia Petty and John Seaman are visiting academics at the Department of Geography at King’s College London, and EfD associate Wolf Ellis is studying for a PhD (with funding from the ESRC and EfD) at the university, researching UK household poverty and impacts of assistance provided through Food Banks.
+Evidence for Development co-founders Celia Petty and John Seaman are visiting academics at the Department of Geography at King’s College London, and EfD associate Wolf Ellis is studying for a PhD (with funding from the ESRC and EfD) at the university, researching UK living standards, poverty and impacts of assistance provided through food banks and other services.
 Together with southern Africa expert Dr Debby Potts, Evidence for Development also provides a masters’ course unit – ‘Analysing Poverty: Concepts, Measurement and Modelling’ – combining e-learning with workshop teaching sessions.
 The first cohort of students completed the course in May 2013, and it is growing in popularity.
 The e-learning project won a highly competitive King’s College Teaching Fund award, which has allowed us to pilot new methods of delivering course content.
 Celia and John also continue to lecture on the ‘Environment and Development’ MA programme.

 Evidence for Development assists Self Help Africa (SHA) to systematically design, monitor and evaluate its programmes across Africa using the IHM.
 SHA works in 7 countries, implementing projects that aim to reduce poverty and improve food security in rural communities.
 Over 90 SHA staff and partners have achieved IHM certification levels 1, 2 or 3 and IHM data is now routinely used in the organisation’s reporting systems, as well as contributing to programme design and on-going monitoring and research.